NoLtour/Uni-notes/Mathematics for Engineering and the Environment/14U Statistics 2/binomial distribution.md

 ### Probability of specific number of successes

-The probability of a number of successes $k$ being equal to the actual number of successful trials for a given number of trials $n$ is given by:
+The probability of the actual number of successful trials for a given number of trials $n$ being equal to a value $k$ is given by:

 > ### $$ P(N_{S}=k) = \begin{pmatrix}n  \\  k\end{pmatrix} p^{k} (1-p)^{n-k} $$
 >> where: